 Around the world people face increasing food shortages, natural disasters and rising sea waters due to climate change.
 Climate change has created conflict over scarce land and natural resources and contributed to the problem of migration.
 As communities of faith we can take steps to be good stewards of the earth, but significant industry and international efforts are also needed to curb carbon pollution and reduce the impact on the environment and on vulnerable communities.
 Addressing climate concerns with partners is a priority of Global Ministries.

-How Do We Contribute to Global Warming?
+How Do We Contribute to Climate Change?

 As fossil fuels like coal and oil are burned for energy, carbon pollution increases.
-The level of carbon dioxide in the atmosphere has reached significantly higher than the threshold scientists agree is needed to maintain a healthy global temperature.
+The level of carbon dioxide in the atmosphere has reached significantly higher than the amount scientists agree is needed to maintain a healthy global temperature.
 With the world population now at 7 billion, reducing carbon pollution is essential.

 Care for the Environment